openvinotoolkit/openvino_contrib/modules/arm_plugin/samples/face_recognition_demo/README.md

 # OpenVINO™ ARM-plugin Face Recognition Demo

-This demo shows Face Recognition task OpenVINO™ ARM-plugin working on android smartphones*.
+This demo recognizes faces on camera frames using OpenVINO™ ARM-plugin on Android smartphones*.

 ## 1. Build OpenVINO™ ARM-plugin for Android